fsecuritynz/fortigate-mpsk-password-changer/README.md

 - Tested on FortiOS 7.4.9 [FortiGate 90G + FortiAP 441K]
 - Configuration performed in root vdom
 - API key generated with role of super-admin
+- Tested on:
-- Tested on macOS Tahoe 26.1
+  - macOS Tahoe 26.1
-  - Linux & windows un-tested
+  - debian 12 bookworm

 - Self-signed certificate on FortiGate